nexbitio/Tokenize/README.md

 ```

 ## Acknowledgements
-Thanks to [AlexFlipnote](https://github.com/AlexFlipnote) for maintaining the Python version of tokenize <3
+Thanks to [AlexFlipnote](https://github.com/AlexFlipnote) for maintaining the Python version of Tokenize <3